 - Nutritious: Nutritious microgreens and super seeds make this Caprese salad a healthier option.

 - Creative: It's definitely not a traditional Caprese salad.
-If you are serving this to guests, they will definitely be pleasantly surprised with this version.
+If you are serving this to guests, they will be pleasantly surprised with this version.

 Ingredients

-- Tomatoes: choose ripe, red tomatoes.
+- Tomatoes: Choose ripe, red tomatoes.
 Heirloom beefsteak tomatoes work well.
 But you can use any ripe tomato.
-It's best to choose tomatoes that can be sliced into similar sized rounds as the Mozzarella cheese rounds.
+It's best to choose tomatoes that can be sliced into similar-sized rounds as the Mozzarella cheese rounds.

 Substitutions and variations